 Cryptosporidium infection (cryptosporidiosis) is an illness caused by tiny, one-celled cryptosporidium parasites.
-When cryptosporidia (krip-toe-spoe-RID-e-uh) enter your body, they travel to your small intestine and then burrow into the walls of your intestines.
-Later, cryptosporidia are shed in your feces.
+When cryptosporidia (krip-toe-spoe-RID-e-uh) enter your body, they travel to your small intestine and then burrow into the walls.
+Later, they're shed in your feces.

-The first signs and symptoms of cryptosporidium infection usually appear within a week after infection and may include:
+The first signs and symptoms of cryptosporidium infection, which usually appear within a week after infection, might include:

 - Watery diarrhea